 I put the bag in a plastic box container where I keep several other kinds of seed.
 Since I’ve been seed starting a lot lately the box has been removed from the refrigerator repeatedly over the last few weeks which has triggered their germination.
 Today I separated out the germinated seed and found over 80 Japanese maple seedlings emerging!
 I put the Japanese maple seeds that were sprouting into three little pots, covered them with a small amount of soil, then put plastic wrap over the top of the pots to keep the humidity inside where the seeds need it.

-Once they get a couple leaves I'll pot them individually into some small pots and grow them on to planting sizes.
+Once they get a couple leaves I’ll pot them individually into some small pots and grow them on to planting sizes.
 These Japanese maple seeds should resemble the parent plant fairly closely but if you do this with other types of Japanese maples the results can be quite different from the parent.
 Most unique cultivars are grafted onto a different root stock from another Japanese maple variety.
 You can use this method to germinate lots of Acer palmatum to use as root stock for grafting unique varieties of Japanese Maples.

 One of these days I hope to try my hand at grafting and these Acer palmatum seedlings might be a good rootstock to use.
 Have you grafted Japanese maples before?